 NOTICE OF GENERAL MEETINGS

-Length and form of notice
+Length, form and content of notice

 Subject to the Statutes, an annual general meeting shall be called by not less than twenty- one clear days' notice.
 All other general meetings shall be called by not less than fourteen clear days' notice or by not less than such minimum notice period as is permitted by the Statutes.